Katherine Grandjean: Kingdom of Devils, Gebunden

 Klappentext

-The chilling account of America's first serial killers, whose brutal string of murders on the post-Revolutionary frontier reveal the violence at the heart of the young United States
+The chilling true story of a brutal string of deaths on the post-Revolutionary frontier that reveal the violence at the heart of the young United States

-The Harps killed dozens that year, but why they did it has eluded folklorists and historians for generations.
-Almost every story imagines that they were motivated by pure bloodlust, but to historian Katherine Grandjean, that's too simple an answer.
-In Kingdom of Devils , Grandjean uses the story of the Harp murders to scrutinize the triumphant spirit of the early United States and reveal that independence did not make every man a winner.
-There were dark sides to the country's recent victory.
-The Revolution was deeply destabilizing, politically and socially, shaking people free from their families and villages.
-Even as it built up hope for every man's success, it stacked the deck against them with the combination of volatile markets and the absence of any safety net for those who fell on hard times, fueling anger and resentment.
+The Harps killed dozens, but why they did it has eluded folklorists and historians for generations.
+Almost every story imagines their motive was pure bloodlust: but for historian Katherine Grandjean, that's too simple.
+Instead, she uses the Harp murders to reveal the dark side of the early United States's independence.
+These were uncertain and dangerous years---a time when the fledgling federal government could do little to protect its citizens.
+And if the Revolution was liberating, it was also deeply destabilizing, politically and socially.
+Even as it built up some men, it stacked the deck against others, propelling them into the punishments of volatile markets and lost safety nets and shattered aspirations.
 Unspooling the mystery of what sent the Harps reeling exposes the hidden, violent legacies of the American Revolution.